FA Cup fourth-round draw on Sunday

 5 Chelsea

-6 Liverpool/Shrewsbury Town
+6 Liverpool

 7 Cardiff City/Preston North End